kncramer/retinal-disease-image-classification/README.md

 <center><img src='./images/746_right.jpg' width = '300'></center>
 <br>

-* ***Cataract*** - The lens inside the eye grows clowdy and opaque, usually with age, and the impact on vision is gradual.
+* ***Cataract*** - The lens inside the eye grows cloudy and opaque, usually with age, and the impact on vision is gradual.
 Can be treated with cataract surgery where the lens in taken out and replaced with a lens implant.
 Cataracts don't affect the retina directly, but they impede the view of the retina to detect other conditions.

 <center><img src='./images/112_right.jpg' width = '300'></center>
 <br>